 His parents John Meiklejohn and Lilian Grace Knable of Mornington Mills married in 1917.

 We believe the Meiklejohn Brothers dissolved their partnership when Bill enlisted WW1.
-He did however return to the district, because he took up the offer of a farm nearer Kojonup where he remained with his family until selling in 1927.
+Bill however returned to the district taking up the offer of a farm nearer Kojonup where he remained with his family until selling in 1927.

 Following are some interesting pieces of news from the Muradup boys: